alternative diy christmas tree tent for kids

 The Final Product

-And voila, a magical play space and diy christmas tree wrapped up into one!
+And voila, a magical play space and diy Christmas tree wrapped up into one!

 diy christmas tree using sheer curtains and nature clippings